How to create a free shipping bar that boosts sales

 Say goodbye to boring free shipping bars

 Offering free shipping is crucial for online stores because over 60% of customers are likely to abandon their shopping carts if you don’t.
-However, if you struggle to offer free shipping at all times, Getsitecontrol provides you with the tools to do it in a way that maximizes conversions.
+However, if you struggle to offer free shipping at all times, Getsitecontrol provides you with the tools to do it in a way that is sustainable for your business and maximizes conversions at the same time.

 Nina De la Cruz is a content strategist at Getsitecontrol.
 She is passionate about helping small and medium ecommerce brands achieve sustainable growth through email marketing.